Azure/AppService/_posts/2021-04-22-Site-with-secure-backend-communication.md

 az webapp config appsettings set --resource-group securebackendsetup --name securebackend2021 --settings CS_ACCOUNT_KEY="@Microsoft.KeyVault(SecretUri=$kv_secret_uri)"
 ```

-You can now browse to the Web App and all **outbound** traffic from the Web App will be routed through the VNet.
+You can now browse to the Web App and all **outbound** traffic from the Web App will be routed through the virtual network.

 ## 4. Connect "The Dots"